 Meanwhile, Canada’s Black History Month celebrations first began in the 1950s when the Canadian Negro Women’s Association organized events around the Caribbean carnival in Toronto.
 In 1978, in large part due to the efforts of the Ontario Black History Society led by Rosemary Sadlier and others, the City of Toronto recognized February as Black History Month — which it formally celebrated in 1979 and then expanded province-wide in 1993.
 In 1995, Black History Month was recognized nationally (and first officially observed in 1996) when the Honourable Jean Augustine brought the motion before Parliament, where it passed unanimously.
-That also makes 2022 the 26th anniversary of Black History Month in Canada.

 Black History Month, then, is a moment to pause and recognize the contributions of Black Canadians to our national fabric.
 But it’s also an opportunity to engage in programming and events, contribute financially to locally operated Black heritage sites, and support Black authors and filmmakers across Canada.
 By doing so, you will actively participate in taking ongoing meaningful action in aid of Black communities, as well as broaden your understanding of the issues affecting Black communities — which, for example, will ensure that Black Lives Matter all year round.
-As well, COVID-19 has hit the Black community harder than other groups, so this year also brings pandemic-related events that call on us to be a part of a larger movement for change and equality.

 Read on to learn more about how you can support Black communities and causes across Canada.